divio/divio-cloud-docs/background/addons-configuration-overview.rst

 This is largely handled by the :ref:`aldryn_config.py
 <configure-with-aldryn-config>` in each application.

-Divio Cloud projects offers both these methods, as well as configuration via the Control Panel:
+Divio project offers both these methods, as well as configuration via the Control Panel:

 * Django settings